| Main index | Section 5 | 日本語 | Options |

 X/Open Curses does not mention italics.
 Portable applications must assume that numeric capabilities are signed 16-bit values.
 This includes the no_color_video (ncv) capability.
 The 32768 mask value used for italics with ncv can be confused with an absent or cancelled ncv.
 If italics should work with colors, then the ncv value must be specified, even if it is zero.

-&#187; | SVR4, Solaris, ncurses -- These support all SVr4 capabilities. |
+| &#187; | SVr4, Solaris, and ncurses support all SVr4 capabilities. |

-&#187; | SGI -- Supports the SVr4 set, adds one undocumented extended string capability (set_pglen). |
+| &#187; | IRIX supports the SVr4 set and adds one undocumented extended string capability ( set_pglen). |

-&#187; | SVr1, Ultrix -- These support a restricted subset of terminfo capabilities.
-The booleans end with xon_xoff; the numerics with width_status_line; and the strings with prtr_non. |
+| &#187; | SVr1 and Ultrix support a restricted subset of terminfo capabilities.
+The Booleans end with xon_xoff; the numerics with width_status_line; and the strings with prtr_non. |

-&#187; | HP/UX -- Supports the SVr1 subset, plus the SVr[234] numerics num_labels, label_height, label_width, plus function keys 11 through 63, plus plab_norm, label_on, and label_off, plus some incompatible extensions in the string table. |
+| &#187; | HP/UX supports the SVr1 subset, plus the SVr[234] numerics num_labels, label_height, label_width, plus function keys 11 through 63, plus plab_norm, label_on, and label_off, plus a number of incompatible string table extensions. |

-&#187; | AIX -- Supports the SVr1 subset, plus function keys 11 through 63, plus a number of incompatible string table extensions. |
+| &#187; | AIX supports the SVr1 subset, plus function keys 11 through 63, plus a number of incompatible string table extensions. |

-&#187; | OSF -- Supports both the SVr4 set and the AIX extensions. |
+| &#187; | OSF/1 supports both the SVr4 set and the AIX extensions. |

-terminfo (5) |
+| 2024-04-20 | terminfo (5) | ncurses 6.5 |

-Main index | Section 5 | 日本語 | Options |
+| Main index | Section 5 | 日本語 | Options |

 Please direct any comments about this manual page service to Ben Bullock.
 Privacy policy.